elcingithub/getting-and-cleaning-data-course-project/README.md

 4.Appropriately labels the data set with descriptive activity names.
 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-CodeBook.md has information on tidy.txt table.
+README.md, high level overview of the dataset and how it was created CodeBook.md, has information on tidy.txt table. tidy.txt, output produced by run_analysis.R